-(a) Assessments of clients
+Assessments of clients (a)

 The Bank assesses credit risk on loans on an individual basis using all relevant information about the loan and the borrower.
 The Bank individually assesses significantly large exposures.
 There are no amounts that have been written off for which enforcement activity is still being enforced.
-Further, any recoveries post write off are accounted for in the income statement as bad debts recovered.
+Further, any recoveries post write-off are accounted for in the income statement as bad debts recovered.